 - Teachers working with bi-/multilingual children.

-We aim to gather a pool of experts that is as diverse as possible, and as representative as possible within each stakeholder group.
-The inclusion criteria for panellists are:
+We aimed to gather a pool of experts that is as diverse as possible, and as representative as possible within each stakeholder group.
+The inclusion criteria for panellists were:

 - experience working with bilingual children (as a teacher/ SLT/ researcher);

 - more than one year of that experience;

 - willingness to take part in the two rounds of the Delphi online survey.

 The Delphi survey method is used across disciplines to reach a consensus on topics where there is little or no full agreement between stakeholders.
 (For more details on the Delphi methodology, click here.
 An example of a study which used the Delphi method can be accessed here.)

 Outline of our Delphi consensus survey: